Submit a ticket

 Configuration Options

-The simplest and preferred configuration is to establish a direct DICOM connection between each scanner or system and the local TRIAD Site Server and then configure each to automatically create and transfer the RDSR to the Site Server after each procedure as shown in figure 1.
+The simplest and preferred configuration is to establish a direct DICOM connection between each scanner or system and DIR Link and then configure each to automatically create and transfer the RDSR to DIR Link after each imaging exam or procedure as shown in Figure 1.

 Figure 1

-1. Transfer to the TRIAD Site Server through a Radiation Dose Index Monitoring (RDIM) System
+1. Transfer to DIR Link through a Radiation Dose Index Monitoring (RDIM) System

-Facilities that have systems already connected to an RDIM may elect to have the RDIM automatically forward RDSR to the TRIAD Site Server as shown in figure 2.
+Facilities that have systems already connected to an RDIM may elect to have the RDIM automatically forward RDSR to DIR Link as shown in Figure 2.

 Figure 2